On the form of the large deviation rate function for the empirical measures of weakly interacting systems: Weakly interacting It o processes

-\begin{rem} The hypotheses of Theorem~\ref{ThSDERateFnct} are satisfied if $b$, $\sigma$ are locally Lipschitz continuous with $\sigma$ uniformly bounded and $b$ of sub-linear growth in the trajectory variable; see Appendix~\ref{AppItoSuff}.
-These sufficient conditions are at the same time more restrictive and more general than the assumptions made in \citet{dawsongaertner87}, where the large deviation principle is derived for weakly interacting It{\^o} diffusions.
-There the coefficients are only required to be continuous, where continuity in the measure variable is with respect to an inductive topology that is stronger than the topology of weak convergence (but cf.\ Remark~\ref{RemMeasureTopology} above), and to satisfy a coercivity condition that allows for sub-linear growth of the dispersion coefficient and for super-linear growth of the drift vector in ``stabilizing'' directions.
-On the other hand, in \citet{dawsongaertner87} the diffusion matrix has to be non-degenerate and independent of the measure variable, while here we can have degeneracy of $\sigma\trans{\sigma}$ as well as measure dependence.
+\begin{rem} The hypotheses of Theorem \ref{ThSDERateFnct} are satisfied if $b$, $\sigma$ are locally Lipschitz continuous with $\sigma$ uniformly bounded and $b$ of sub-linear growth in the trajectory variable; see Appendix~\ref{AppItoSuff}.
+These sufficient conditions are at the same time more restrictive and more general than the assumptions made in Dawson and G{\"a}rtner \cite {dawsongaertner87}, where the large deviation principle is derived for weakly interacting It{\^o} diffusions.
+There the coefficients are only required to be continuous, where continuity in the measure variable is with respect to an inductive topology that is stronger than the topology of weak convergence (but cf. Remark \ref{RemMeasureTopology} above), and to satisfy a coercivity condition that allows for sub-linear growth of the dispersion coefficient and for super-linear growth of the drift vector in ``stabilizing'' directions.
+On the other hand, in Dawson and G{\"a}rtner \cite{dawsongaertner87} the diffusion matrix has to be non-degenerate and independent of the measure variable, while here we can have degeneracy of $\sigma{\sigma }^\mathsf{T}$ as well as measure dependence.
 Lastly, since here both $b$ and $\sigma$ are functions of the entire trajectory history, one can capture systems with delay in the state dynamics. \end{rem}

-\begin{rem} Assumption \Hypref{HParamLimitEq} can be weakened by requiring weak existence and pathwise uniqueness of solutions to Equation~\eqref{EqSDEParamLimit} only for $\theta \in \mathcal{P}(\mathcal{X})$ such that $I(\theta) < \infty$.
+\begin{rem} Assumption \textup{(H5)} can be weakened by requiring weak existence and pathwise uniqueness of solutions to (\ref {EqSDEParamLimit}) only for $\theta\in\mathcal{P}(\mathcal{X})$ such that $I(\theta) < \infty$.
 Those measures $\theta$ are, by definition of $I$, distributions of It{\^o} processes.
-The function $\Psi$ introduced in Theorem~\ref{ThSDERateFnct} would then be defined only on the effective domain of $I$; for $\theta \in \mathcal{P}(\mathcal{X})$ with $I(\theta) = \infty$, one can then choose $\Psi(\theta)$ in such a way that $\theta$ is not absolutely continuous with respect to $\Psi(\theta)$ (for instance, by choosing between two Dirac measures). \end{rem}
+The function $\Psi$ introduced in Theorem \ref{ThSDERateFnct} would then be defined only on the effective domain of $I$; for $\theta\in\mathcal {P}(\mathcal{X})$ with $I(\theta) = \infty$, one can then choose $\Psi(\theta)$ in such a way that $\theta$ is not absolutely continuous with respect to $\Psi(\theta)$ (e.g., by choosing between two Dirac measures). \end{rem}